sta-ger/pokie/README.md

 An example of a 5x3 video slot game with sticky re-spin feature.
 Every winning combination triggers the re-spin during which all the winning symbols are held on their places.
 The re-spins continue as long as there are new wins.

+### Exploring Video Slot Math with POKIE

+A [Medium](https://medium.com/@sta-ger/exploring-video-slot-math-with-pokie-3bc7191b72a0) article about how POKIE can be utilized for slot game math modelling.

 ## Usage

 ### Session